jbettmann/meet/README.md

 As a user
-I should be able to have a shortcut to home screen
-So that it only takes me one click to get back to home screen
+I should be able to have a shortcut to home screen so that it only takes me one click to get back to home screen

 **_No Scenario for this due to feature not testable.
 This feature is handled by the OS._**